FaizAther/dcc888-papers/paper2/discussion.md

 - Illustrative (Section 1, Paragraph 6, Sentence 4)

-  There exists a recent number of divergence-aware code op-timizations, such as Coutinho et al.’s [2011] branch fusion and Zhang et al.’s [2011]thread reallocation strategy.
+  There exists a recent number of divergence-aware code optimizations, such as Coutinho et al.’s [2011] branch fusion and Zhang et al.’s [2011]thread reallocation strategy.

 - Enumerative (Section 4, Paragraph 1, Sentence 2)

-  However, in the context of graphicsprocessing units, we have different types of memory to consider.
-(Register..., Shared Memory..., Local Memore..., Global Memory...).
+  However, in the context of graphics processing units, we have different types of memory to consider.
+(Register..., Shared Memory..., Local Memory..., Global Memory...).

 ## The related works

 ### What is the purpose of the related works section in this paper?

-No related work section, however there is a lot of detail in Section 2, Bacground about related works with references and key differences.
+No related work section, however there is a lot of detail in Section 2, Background about related works with references and key differences.

 ### What are the earliest papers about this problem?